aptech/docs/docs/CR-AmericanBSCall_Greeks.rst

 Purpose
 ----------------
-Computes Delta, Gamma, Theta, Vega, and Rho for American call options using Black, Scholes, and Merton method.
+Computes Delta, Gamma, Theta, Vega, and Rho for American call options using the Black, Scholes, and Merton method.

 Format
 ----------------